Being a retailer

 As a responsible employer with around a hundred different nationalities represented within its teams, promoting diversity and equal opportunities has been part of Carrefour's DNA since its beginnings.
 The group is actively committed, for example, to building teams comprising both men and women and has a reputation as a dynamic local employer that is committed to tackling youth unemployment and helping to get socially excluded people back to work.

-On 9 October, Carrefour Brazil opened its first retail outlet under the...Read more
+On 17 October, Carrefour Poland opened the first Carrefour hypermarket...Read more